chassisml/chassis/docs/docs/index.md

 # Build ML Model Containers.
 Automatically.

 Turn your machine learning models into portable container images that can run just about anywhere using Chassis.

-Get started by connecting to the service.
+For a deeper dive and better understanding into how Chassis works, learn more [here](./conceptual-guides/overview.md).

 ## Connect to Service